-Wadi Rum, also known as The Valley of the Moon, is a sandstone and granite desert valley located in the southwest of Jordan offering spectacular desert scenery and jaw-dropping sunsets.
-It was famous for the base of T.E.
-Lawrence’s Arab Revolt of 1917-8, and also as the location for filming ’Lawrence of Arabia’ in 1962.
+Wadi Rum, also known as The Valley of the Moon, is a spectacular desert, located in the southwest of Jordan.
+It was famously the base of T.E.
+Lawrence’s Arab Revolt of 1917-8, and was the location for filming ’Lawrence of Arabia’ in 1962.
 Close to Petra and Aqaba, it is possible to visit Wadi Rum as a day trip, but an overnight stay is recommended to experience the full wonder of the desert.